-You will be actively involved in a range of learning, teaching and assessment approaches as part of yourBachelor of Sciences Business and Administration study programme.
+You will be actively involved in a range of learning, teaching and assessment approaches as part of your Bachelor of Science Economist in Tourism and Catering study programme.
 Such active learning approaches aim to put you at the centre of your learning, so you are involved and engaged in all aspects of your learning and its assessment.
 Your programme will require your active participation in learning activities and engagement with your fellow students both individually and collaboratively, working and learning with other students as part of a small group.
 Learning activities may also occur both within and outside the classroom.